 Maybe your situation isn’t as bad as it looks, huh?

 So on the surface, it looks like you got nothing.

-But by shifting your perspective, you’ll find that many people in the world are frustrated with so many people around them.
+But by shifting your perspective, you’ll find that many people are frustrated with the people around them.

 They want solitude in their life.
 They want a distraction-free environment.